joshuamundt/CTD-project1/README.md

   For this project, I obtained the ocean data from OOI website.
 For each location, I procured data from deep and shallow profiler for both winter and summer on the same day.
 For the majority,  I selected Jan 6-7, 2019 for winter and July 6-7, 2019 for summer, but since all of the profilers don’t have data on similar day, I had to pick a different date or month or even year.

 a.)There were six or nine dives in a span of 24 hours in the winter and summer when the CTD device traveled shallow depth.
-However, when the CTD device traveled deeper, as illustrated in the figures below, the number of dives went down to 2 dives in both winter and summer.
+However, when the CTD device traveled deeper, the number of dives went down to 2 dives in both winter and summer as illustrated in the figures below.

 ![](images/Axial_Summer_Shallow_2.png)
 ![](images/Axial_Summer_Deep_2.png)